Arab citizens of Israel: Independence Day

+Citizenship

+Citizenship status confers many rights and privileges; voting in Israeli legislative elections; traveling abroad without requiring a laissez passer, the availability of a greater number of jobs, and Israel cannot at any time revoke residency status, whereby health insurance, the right to enter the place of residency, and thus usually also one's source of income are lost.

+Barriers for East Jerusalem Palestinians

+As of 2022, only 5% of East Jerusalem Palestinians had Israeli citizenship, despite Israel's having unilaterally annexed the area in 1967.
+From 1967 to 1974 hundreds per year became Israeli, which the Jerusalem Institute for Policy Research attributes to then-lax Israeli policy, also noting that by the mid-1970s, Palestinian society started to disapprove of becoming Israeli, seeing it as complicit with or collaborating with Israeli occupation.
+Since 2005, the Israeli West Bank barrier that separates them from Palestinians in the West Bank has changed education and employment markets, and the taboo has weakened — (Israeli citizenship no longer seen as detracting from being Palestinian).
+However, since 2002, Israel's Population and Immigration Authority has made the process more difficult.
+From 2002 to 2021, only 34% of naturalization applications were approved, and the process may take years.
+Israel may justify the rejection for any of a wide variety of reasons such as a family member owning land or having a utility bill in the West Bank, posting the Palestinian flag or mentioning the Nakba on social media, a past failed Hebrew proficiency test, refusal to renounce Jordanian citizenship, minor criminal charges, or "security impediments".

-Citizenship and Entry Law
+2003 Citizenship and Entry into Israel Law

 On 31 July 2003, Israel enacted the Citizenship and Entry into Israel Law (Temporary Provision), 5763–2003, a one-year amendment to Israel's Citizenship Law denying citizenship and Israeli residence to Palestinians who reside in the West Bank or Gaza Strip and who marry Israelis; the rule has been waived for any Palestinian "who identifies with the State of Israel and its goals, when he or a member of his family has taken concrete action to advance the security, economy or any other matter important to the State".
-Upon expiration the law was extended for six months in August 2004, and again for four months in February 2005.
-On 8 May 2005, the Israeli ministerial committee for issues of legislation once again amended the Citizenship and Entry into Israel Law, to restrict citizenship and residence in Israel only to Palestinian men over the age of 35, and Palestinian women over the age of 25.

 Defenders of the Citizenship and Entry Law say it is aimed at preventing terrorist attacks and preserving the "Jewish character" of Israel by restricting Arab immigration.
 The new bill was formulated in accordance with Shin Bet statistics showing that involvement in terror attacks declines with age.
 This newest amendment, in practice, removes restrictions from half of the Palestinian population requesting legal status through marriage in Israel.
 This law was upheld by a High Court decision in 2006.

+Discriminatory/racist character

 Although this law theoretically applies to all Israelis, it has disproportionately affected Arab citizens of Israel; Arabs are far more likely to have Palestinian spouses than other Israelis.
 Thus the law has been widely considered discriminatory and the United Nations Committee on the Elimination of Racial Discrimination has unanimously approved a resolution saying that the Israeli law violated an international human rights treaty against racism.